-Admission to the course requires at least 120 credits within technology and 7.5 credits in an advanced (A1N) course in software engineering area and a minimum of 2 years of professional experience in software development (shown by, for example, a work certificate from an employer).
+Admission to the course requiers at least 120 credits within the field of technology and a minimum of 2 years of professional experience in software development (shown by, for example, a work certificate from an employer).

 3. Objective and content